dmessier7/Physics-Database/README.md

 * Add Lab Button (Opens the Add Lab Tab)

 Item List Tab:
-* List of
+* List of Items by Alphabetical Order, with the ability to click on each for their respective Item tab
 * Add Item Button (Opens the Add Item Button)

 Quick Search:

-Class Tab
+Class Tab:

-Lab Tab (eg Projectile Motion, Ohm's Law)
+Lab Tab: (eg Projectile Motion, Ohm's Law)
-        Lab Name
+* Lab Name
+* Lab Category
-        Equipment Table, with each row:
+* Equipment Table, with each row:
-            Number of this item thats required for a table
+        * Number of this item thats required for a table
-            Item (Opens up to Item tab)
+        * Item (Opens up to Item tab)
-            Location of Item
+        * Location of Item
-            Quantity of Item
+        * Quantity of Item
-        Lab Pictures
+* Lab Pictures
-        Lab Description
+* Lab Description
-        List of Classes this Lab is in
+* List of Classes this Lab is in

-Item tab
+Item tab:
-        Item Name
+* Item Name
-        Item Quantity
+* Item Quantity
-        Item Location (Edits location in all Lab Tabs that contain that Item)
+* Item Location (Edits location in all Lab Tabs that contain that Item)
-        Item Description
+* Item Description
-        Pictures
+* Pictures

 ## Database Structure and Programming: